Q*bert: Gameplay

-A collision with purple enemies is fatal to the character, whereas the green enemies are removed from the board upon contact.
-Colored balls occasionally appear at the second row of cubes and bounce downward; contact with a red ball is lethal to Q*bert, while contact with a green one immobilizes the on-screen enemies for a limited time.
+Contact with purple enemies results in a life lost, whereas the green ones are removed from the board upon contact.
+Colored balls occasionally appear at the second row of cubes and bounce downward; contact with a red ball also results in a life lost, while contact with a green one immobilizes the on-screen enemies for a limited time.
 Multicolored floating discs on either side of the pyramid serve as an escape from danger, particularly Coily.
 When Q*bert jumps on a disc, it transports him to the top of the pyramid.
-If Coily is in close pursuit of the character, he will jump after Q*bert and fall to his death, awarding bonus points.
-This causes all enemies and balls on the screen to disappear, though they start to return after a few seconds.
+If Coily is in close pursuit of the character, he will jump after Q*bert and fall to his death, awarding bonus points, which removes all enemies and balls, though they return or appear again after a few seconds.

-Points are awarded for each color change (15 or 25), defeating Coily with a flying disc (500), remaining discs at the end of a stage (at higher stages, 50 or 100) and catching green balls (100) or Slick and Sam (300 each).
-Bonus points are also awarded for completing a screen, starting at 1,000 for the first screen of Level 1 and increasing by 250 for each subsequent completion, up to 5,000 after Level 4.
+Points are awarded for each color change (15 or 25), defeating Coily with a flying disc (500), remaining or unused discs at the end of a stage (at higher stages, 50 or 100) and catching either green balls (100) or Slick and Sam (300 each).
+Bonus points are also awarded for completing a screen, starting at 1,000 points on the first screen of Level 1 and increasing by 250 on each subsequent completion, up to 5,000 starting in Level 4.
 Extra lives are granted for reaching certain scores, which are set by the machine operator.